dbayardAWS/kinesis-labs/immersionDay/Lab1streams/README.md

 ### [ ALTERNATE APPROACH ] As an alternative to running a SSH client on your laptop, you can also connect to the new EC2 instance using the [EC2 Instance Connect](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Connect-using-EC2-Instance-Connect.html) feature.

-Note: This feature assumes that you left the CloudFormation template ClientipAddressRange at its default of 0.0.0.0/0
+Note: This approach may not work at every client site depending on network firewall configuration and it assumes that you left the CloudFormation template ClientipAddressRange at its default of 0.0.0.0/0.
+If the EC2 Instance Connect does not connect, please go back to using the standard SSH client program on your laptop.

 * Navigate to the EC2 Console and click on "Instances" on the left-hand column.